 Global Dairy Trade: A Pillar in the Global Dairy Industry

-Global Dairy Trade (GDT) is strategically headquartered in Auckland, New Zealand, a nation renowned for its robust dairy production.
-This advantageous location strengthens GDT's influence in the global dairy market.
+Global Dairy Trade (GDT) is headquartered in Auckland, New Zealand, a country renowned for its robust dairy production.
+This strategic location enhances GDT's influence and reach in the international dairy market.
+GDT is widely recognized for its significant role in shaping global dairy prices through its online auction platform.

 Financial Indicators

-GDT has experienced a 4.6% increase in its price index, reaching a level of 1,311.
-The average price per metric tonne has climbed to €3,794, reflecting the market's inherent volatility following a previous 1.6% drop.
+Recently, GDT's price index experienced a 4.6% increase, reaching 1,311.
+The average price per metric tonne rose to €3,794, highlighting the inherent volatility of the market.
+This increase followed a previous 1.6% drop, demonstrating a dynamic pricing environment.

 Important Events